General Information

 Tofte Ranger Station | 218-663-8060 | Tofte, MN | 8AM-4:30PM (Seven days per week) |

-* PLEASE double check hours prior to arrival!
-These were up to date as of September 2022 but can change.
+* PLEASE double-check hours prior to arrival!
+These were up-to-date as of September 2022 but can change.

 Take Highway 61 northeast from Duluth to the town of Tofte (approximately 83 miles).